How we operate

 "Education is the most powerful weapon which you can use to change the world".
 Nelson Mandela

 Children with special needs

 Each child is valued in Pre-School with his/her own special gifts and needs.
 We work hard to ensure that all children belong.
-Children with Special Needs are welcomed and we endeavour to provide all necessary support to enable them to fulfil their potential at Pre-School.
+Children with Special Needs are welcomed and we endeavour to provide all necessary support to enable them to fulfil their potential.
 Our Special Needs Co-ordinator works closely with parents and all professionals involved in the care of each child and helps to develop a programme of ongoing support, appropriate to each individual child.
-Parents or carers may like to talk through any issues of particular concern to them with the staff or Special Needs Co-ordinator (Trish) before their child begins.
+Parents or carers may like to talk through any issues of particular concern with the staff or Special Needs Co-ordinator (Trish) before their child begins.

 Key Person system

 Our Key Person system gives each member of staff particular responsibility for

 just a few children at each session.
 Every child in Pre-School will have one

 member of staff to relate to, which can help them to settle in and ensure that

 The Key Person will monitor your child’s progress in particular areas, including: